Mesabloo/diagnose/README.md

           (Position (1, 8) (1, 9) "somefile.zc", Where "type 'a' is bound here without constraints")
         ]
         ["Adding 'Num(a)' to the list of constraints may solve this problem."]
+        -- ^^^^ This is a 'Note' not a 'Hint', as specified by its 'IsString' instance

 -- Create the diagnostic
 let diagnostic  = addFile def "somefile.zc" "let id<a>(x : a) : a := x\n  + 1"